-In the practical component, students integrate both black and white and digital photography as well as film in the development of a folio and explore a range of photographic and movie making processes.
-With a focus on design elements they are introduced to composition and a variety of ways to manipulate image using the camera, darkroom techniques and new media technologies.
-In the appreciation component, students develop research and analysis skills with a focus on specific artists and styles studied.
+In the practical component of this course students have explored a range of photographic and/ or camera techniques and image production.
+They have developed, refined and implemented a range of camera techniques which they have used to create personal responses to the set tasks.
+Written tasks have enhanced their skills in visual analysis with emphasis on Photography and/ or Film, focusing on the work of past and contemporary practitioners.
 They will gain an understanding of issues in relation to the production, distribution and consumption of media products.
 The study can be continued either through VCE Media (Units 1-4), or IB Visual Arts.
+It may also be used as a foundation for VCE Art Making and Exhibiting or VCE Visual

-It may also be used as a foundation for VCE Art Making and Exhibiting or VCE Visual Communication Design.
+Communication Design.

-Folio (70%)
+- 1. Folio (70%)

-Research and Analysis (20%)
+- 2. Research and Analysis (20%)

-Examination (10%)
+- 3. Examination (10%)